Governing Board Roles & Responsibilities

 Learn the procedures that make board meetings more efficient.
 Robert's Rules provides for constructive and democratic meetings, to help, not hinder, the business of your board.

-- Nancy Watkins, CPA, Trustee Hillsborough Community College, FL, Professional Registered Parliamentarian, and ACCT Board Member
+- Nancy Watkins, CPA, Trustee Hillsborough Community College, FL, Professional Registered Parliamentarian, and former ACCT Board Member walks you through the "nuts and bolts" of what you need to know about Robert's Rules.

 Trusteeship in Community Colleges: A Guide for Effective Governance